* This information replaces FIS 002 Definitions

 EQUIPMENT REPLACEMENT RESERVES

 Funds created for the purpose of setting aside money to be used for the purchase of replacement equipment.
 Only Auxiliary Enterprises and Service Centers are authorized to have these funds.
-See FIS 701 Equipment Replacement Reserves for specific details.
+For more information, see fiscal policies related to Reserve Funds.

 EVIDENCE OF TRAVEL STATUS